Introduction to seo

 The aim of most commercial sites is to sell some product or service or to make money in some way from their visitors.
 This should be kept in mind during your seo (search engine optimization) work and keyword selection.
 If you are optimizing a commercial site then you should try to attract targeted visitors (those who are ready to pay for the offered product or service) to your site rather than concentrating on sheer numbers of visitors.

 Example.
 The query “monitor” is much more popular and competitive than the query “monitor Samsung 710N” (the exact name of the model).
 However, the second query is much more valuable for a seller of monitors.
 It is also easier to get traffic from it because its competition rate is low; there are not many other sites owned by sellers of Samsung 710N monitors.
 This example highlights another possible difference between frequent and rare search queries that should be taken into account – rare search queries may provide you with less visitors overall, but more targeted visitors.
+5.3 Evaluating the competition rates of search queries When you have finalized your keywords list, you should identify the core keywords for which you will optimize your pages.
+A suggested technique for this follows.

 Rare queries are discarded at once (for the time being).
 In the previous section, we described the usefulness of such rare queries but they do not require special optimization.
 They are likely to occur naturally in your website text.